Digital-Contraptions-Imaginarium/not-that-one-db/README.md

 You are welcome to leave notes, see an example of how to do it [here](https://github.com/giacecco/not-that-one-db/blob/master/tells/pork_meat_in_sausages.json).

-## ... or to define rules for your own use
+## ... or to define rules of your own
 You can define your own set of rules, too!
 Fork this repository and re-configure your **Not That One!** app to point at your rules rather than mine.
 You can see [here](http://www.digitalcontraptionsimaginarium.co.uk/not-that-one/#/4/1) how that is done.
 Note that the repository name must be "not-that-one-db".

 ## What is the format of the database?